savsuth/turbo-vector/README.md

 **153.6 MB of float32 embeddings compresses to 12.2 MB — a 12.6x reduction, with no training step.**

-turbovec_lite_rs is a compressed vector search index built on TurboQuant, a data-oblivious quantization algorithm from Google Research (ICLR 2026).
-Vectors are compressed and indexed the moment they're added — there's no codebook to fit first.
+### What this solves

+Systems that search by meaning rather than exact keyword matching — semantic search, recommendation engines, chatbots that look things up before answering — represent every piece of text as a vector embedding: a list of a few hundred numbers that captures what that text means.
+Finding similar items means comparing a query's vector against every vector already stored.
+That comparison is cheap, but storing the vectors isn't: each number is normally kept as a 32-bit float, so a single 384-number embedding takes about 1.5 KB, and a database of a few million documents can need tens of gigabytes of RAM just to hold the vectors, before any searching happens.

+turbovec_lite_rs shrinks that footprint by compressing each number in a vector down to 2 bits instead of 32 — a technique called quantization — while keeping search results almost as accurate as uncompressed search would give.
+It uses TurboQuant, a quantization algorithm from Google Research, and needs no separate training or calibration step: vectors are compressed and made searchable the moment they're added.
+The core is written in Rust with NEON SIMD and multi-threaded search, and it's usable from both Rust and Python through PyO3 bindings.

 Two folders, two stages of the same project:

-- **`prototype/`** — a Python/NumPy implementation, used to work out and validate the algorithm.
+- **`prototype/`** — a Python/NumPy implementation, used to work out and validate the algorithm before writing any Rust.
+Easier to debug, but not built for speed.
-- **`core/`** — the Rust port: SIMD, multi-threading, and Python bindings.
+- **`core/`** — the Rust port of the same algorithm: SIMD, multi-threading, and Python bindings, built for speed.

 - There is no training step — vectors are indexed as soon as they are added.
 - The search kernel uses NEON SIMD, and its output is verified against a scalar fallback for correctness.
 - Search runs in parallel across the index using `rayon`.
 - Python bindings are provided through PyO3 and built with maturin.
 - On 100K vectors, the fully serialized index achieves 12.6x compression.
-- At 2-bit quantization, the index reaches 0.84 recall@10 against exact search on real sentence embeddings.
+- At 2-bit quantization, the index reaches 0.84 recall@10 — meaning it still finds 84% of the true top-10 nearest neighbors — against exact search on real sentence embeddings.

+The example below shows the basic workflow: create an index, add vectors along with their ids, search it, remove an entry, and save it to disk so it can be reloaded later.

 ## Python